2016 Oklahoma vs. Texas Tech football game: Second quarter

 The second quarter started with Oklahoma punting the ball.
 Texas Tech in turn would punt on its next possession, only gaining 1-yard on the drive.
 On the Sooners' first play they were penalized for an ineligible receiver down field, moving back to the Texas Tech 46-yard line.
 On the following play, Joe Mixon would run 46 yards for a touchdown to extend the lead to 20–10.
 The Red Raiders' next drive would be the longest drive of the game for either team in both number of plays and time of possession; the drive lasted for 14 plays and 4:25, ending with an 11-yard touchdown run from Patrick Mahomes.
 Oklahoma would respond with a 23-yard field goal from Seibert on its next drive to lead 23–17.
 On the next drive, the Red Raiders made it to the Oklahoma 20-yard line, but a Mahomes pass was intercepted near the end zone by Steven Parker; the Sooners would fail to score off the turnover, turning the ball over on downs at the Texas Tech 20-yard line.
 Texas Tech would quickly march down field in under 1:30 with Mahomes throwing a 23-yard pass to Jonathan Giles for a touchdown to tie the game 23–23.
 Hatfield would make the point after attempt to give the Red Raiders a 24–23 lead, their first and only lead of the game.
 Texas Tech would only briefly hold the lead, with Oklahoma scoring in just 20 seconds with a 23-yard touchdown pass from Mayfield to Nick Basquine with 17 seconds left in the quarter.
 After receiving the kickoff, the Red Raiders took a knee to end the half, trailing the Sooners 24–30.

 Third quarter

-Texas Tech received the opening kickoff for the 2nd half, but went three-and-out and had to punt; this would be the last drive of the game to not end in a score until the end of the game.
-The Sooners would score 3 touchdowns in the quarter, all of which were passes that went for over 20 yards, while the Red Raiders scored 2, both that were passes that went over 30 yards.
-Oklahoma lead 51–38 at the end of the quarter, with Texas Tech in possession of the ball at the Sooners' 48-yard line.
+Texas Tech received the opening kickoff for the second half, but went three-and-out and had to punt; this would be the last drive of the game to not end in a score until the end of the game.
+The Sooners scored three touchdowns in the quarter, all of which were passes of over 20 yards, while the Red Raiders scored two, both passes of over 30 yards.
+Oklahoma led 51–38 at the end of the quarter, with Texas Tech in possession of the ball at the Oklahoma 48-yard line.